cousinskeeta/cousinskeeta/README.md

 ### Howdy! 👋

-- 🔭 I’m currently working on cool stuff as a Data Business Optimization Engineer at [Gainwell Technologies](https://gainwelltechnologies.com) [I made a separate profile for work haha!
+- 🔭 I’m currently working on cool stuff as a Lead Data Business Optimization Engineer at [Gainwell Technologies](https://gainwelltechnologies.com) [I made a separate profile for work haha!
 [HMSJacob](https://github.com/HMSJacob)
 - 📊 I'm also working part-time as a Data Specialist at [New Reach, Inc.](https://newreach.org) !
 - 🤖 I'm an alumni of the A.I Engineering Master's Program at [Simplilearn](https://www.simplilearn.com/) !
 - 📊 I'm a graduate of the Data Science apprenticeship / bootcamp at [Flatiron School](https://flatironschool.com/) !
-- 👍🏾 I'm a former student with a BS Industrial Distribution degree from [Texas A&M University's Dwight Look Collge of Engineering]() !
+- 👍🏾 I'm a former student with a B.S.
+Industrial Distribution degree from [Texas A&M University's Dwight Look Collge of Engineering]() !
 - 🌱 I’m promoting my second book entitled, [*"Chain Reaction: Unleashing the Power of Blockchains"*](https://www.barnesandnoble.com/w/chain-reaction-robert-bazile/1144091467), this one is on Barnes & Noble + Walmart online!
 - 💬 Ask me anything about data [here](https://github.com/cousinskeeta/cousinskeeta/issues)
-- 📫 How to reach me: Email via contact[@]jacobtadesse.com
+- 📫 How to reach me: jacob.tadesse @ gmail.com
 - ⚡ Fun fact: I co-authored my first book on cryptocurrency in 2020, it's called, [Breaking Chains Using Blockchain: Cryptocurrency for Beginners](https://bcubc.life/?add-to-cart=18).